awcull/awcull.github.io/_posts/2015-09-30-postgis-osm2pgsql-windows.md

 output: html_document
 ---

 This is less of a how to but more of a reminder to myself where I downloaded files and certain setup information.
+The following has worked on 64 bit Windows 7 and 10.

 ## PostGIS